aryanmiriyala/CS6010_Project_3_Group_2/README.md

 - The repository root `results/` directory collects lightweight aggregation tables exported for the report (`classic_ml_all_runs.csv`, `classic_ml_ablation_results.csv`, `gnn_main_results.csv`, `classic_vs_gnn_summary.csv`, etc.).
 Use these when you only need the distilled metrics without re-running Q1/Q2/Q3.
 - The notebook `Project 3 Classical and GNN v2.ipynb` mirrors the scripted pipelines in an interactive format.
 It contains exploratory visualizations, trains additional GraphSAGE baselines, and can be used to regenerate illustrative plots (but the scripts above remain the canonical workflow).

----

-## Next Steps

-1. Re-run Q1 and Q2 pipelines to populate the new per-seed directories and CSVs.
-2. Add Q3 aggregation scripts to summarize the classical vs. GNN ablations.
-3. Integrate GNN explainability workflows into Q4.
-4. Consider exporting trained checkpoints or additional metadata if Q3/Q4 need them.

-With the shared seed-aware loader in place, each question can evolve independently while guaranteeing consistent, reproducible splits across experiments.

 # Results and Conclusions